No3x/compose-github-release-updater/README.md

        }
    }
    ```
+   Use the `enabled` flag to skip update prompts in debug builds (as shown above).
+   `checkForUpdate()` respects the throttling interval by default, so reserve `force = true` for an explicit "Check for updates" action.
    The helper exposes a small `Result` based API so you can surface errors or ask the user to grant "install unknown apps" permission when needed.

 A fuller Compose implementation is available in `sample/src/androidMain/`.

 ## Customisation
+- **Build variants** - Pass `enabled = !BuildConfig.DEBUG` (or similar) to silence update checks during local development.
 - **Asset selection** - Combine `AssetFilter` helpers to target a specific suffix or MIME type.
 - **Version comparison** - Supply your own `VersionComparator` if you publish non-SemVer tags.
 - **Network throttling** - Adjust `checkInterval` to control how often the GitHub API is queried.